 5. Creating the basis for ongoing planning of software architecture

-The second business analysis document being created after the project vision are the functional requirements.
+The second business analysis document after project vision is the functional requirements.
 Depending on the product goals, functional requirements can come in a variety of different formats.
-The most common are:
+The most common ones include:

 • Wireframes and sketches